sanglinwei/sanglinwei.github.io/index.md

 [<font size="2.5">Publication </font>](./gh-pages/publication.html)

 ## About Me

-I received the B.S and M.S degree from Southeast University, Nanjing, China with honors in 2018, 2021 respectively.
-I’m current pursing my Ph.d degree advised by Prof. Yinliang Xu in Tsinghua University, which belongs to EMS group head by Prof. Hongbin Sun.
-I am visiting UC, Berkeley, advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/).
-I am also a research intern on LLM for power systems supervised by Wotao Yin in Decision Intelligence Lab, DAMO Academy, Alibaba.
+He recieved Ph.d degree, majoring in electrical engineering, from Tsinghua University and is part of Energy Management System (EMS) group head by Prof. Hongbin Sun.
+He was a visiting scholar in UC, Berkeley, advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/).
+He received the B.S and M.S degree from Southeast University, Nanjing, China with honors in 2018, 2021 respectively.
+He is also a research intern on LLM for power systems supervised by Wotao Yin in Decision Intelligence Lab, DAMO Academy, Alibaba.

-I am working on fusing artificial intelligence and operation research for sustainable power system analytics from prediction, to scheduling, to controling.
+He is working on fusing artificial intelligence and operation research for sustainable power system analytics from prediction, to scheduling, to controling.
 [CV](./gh-pages/CV_LinweiSang.pdf)

+On the job market.

 ## Recent News